Come on in and have a seat in our corral – in the minis' own environment.

 Protective toe-covered shoes must be worn before entering the corral.
 Horses can step on your feet.

-These four main rules must be memorized and repeated to us before you enter our corral, along with your signed agreement form.
+These four main rules and reasons for the rule must be memorized and repeated to us before you enter our corral, along with your signed agreement form.

 Never stand behind a horse.
-They can kick you to have their space.
+Horses cannot see behind them, so they may want to kick to have their space.

-They cannot see directly in front of them or behind them.
-That is why we always approach a horse in a diagonal line and speak softly to them, so they know where we are.
-That is also whey we never stand behind a horse.
-They can kick quickly and unexpectedly because they can become frightened if they suddenly realize someone is there.
+• Because horses cannot see directly in front of them or behind them, that is why we always approach a horse in a diagonal line and speak softly to them, so they know where we are.

-Always speak softly to them and touch them softly so they know where you are when you are approaching.
+• Always speak softly to them and touch them softly so they know where you are when you are approaching or near them.

 We occasionally take photos or videos during visits to use in our marketing.
-By entering our corral, you consent to the use of your photograph on this form, your image and/or voice for promotional purposes without consideration or compensation.
+By entering our corral, you consent to the use of your photograph on this form, your image, and/or voice for promotional purposes without consideration or compensation, including all minors in your group.
 Thank you for your cooperation.